liesjacobs/WFE_practicals/practical3/intro.md

 - e.g. try typing 'weather Amsterdam' in Google: google will understand that these two strings mean you want to search for a weather forcast and will use this to construct one based on 3rd party weather providers.
 - Actually... the exercises we have done in GEE is a good example of an API implementation: GEE knows and recognizes conventions (e.g. map.AddLayer(), ee.ImageCollection()....) and knows how to use these to perform tasks

-In this last practical we will  we will be using a combination of Google Earth Engine-QGIS-R to analyse the occurrence of Raccoons in Belgium.
+In this last practical we will be using a combination of Google Earth Engine-QGIS-R to analyse the occurrence of Raccoons in Belgium.
 We will use API implementations in all three tools to access data, and we'll do a processing step in QGIS and some postprocessing in Rstudio.

 ![flow](https://user-images.githubusercontent.com/89069805/132313886-1b4c590e-f97f-44c2-9f8f-66536e85dd33.png)